-- Code of Ethics published by the ASA.
-A code of ethics is a set of standards of acceptable behavior developed by and for members of a profession. - General principles: (1) Use appropriate research techniques, (2) Be honest, respectful, and fair, (3) Adhere to the highest scientific and professional standards, (4) Be unbiased and non-discriminatory, respecting the dignity and worth of all people, (5) Contribute to the public good.
+- A code of ethics is a set of standards of acceptable behavior developed by and for members of a profession. - The general principles of the American Sociological Association's Code of Ethics are: (1) Use appropriate research techniques, (2) Be honest, respectful, and fair, (3) Adhere to the highest scientific and professional standards, (4) Be unbiased and non-discriminatory, respecting the dignity and worth of all people, (5) Contribute to the public good.